jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

     - containerPort: 80
     securityContext: ## 👈👈👈 securityContext at the container level
       readOnlyRootFilesystem: true ##  👈👈👈 Container Security Context ReadOnlyRootFilesystem
+    volumeMounts:
+      - name: cache-volume
+        mountPath: /var/cache/nginx ##  👈👈👈 nginx needs to write to these directories
+      - name: runtime-volume
+        mountPath: /var/run ##  👈👈👈 nginx needs to write to these directories
     resources:
       requests:
         memory: "64Mi" ## 👈👈👈 Resource requests are recommended to make sure that the application can start and run without crashing.
 Set resources.requests.memory